insitro/snovault/src/snovault/elasticsearch/searches/README.md

 ## High-level overview of search package

 The search module sits between a user's search request and our ElasticSearch cluster.
 It is responsible for converting the query string from a user's request into an ElasticSearch query, executing the query, gathering the raw results, and formatting them in a way that the frontend expects.
-The general goal is to keep each of these steps as decoupled as possible so that it's easy to reuse and extend the functionality in new views.
-For examples it's possible to create a new way of building up a query or formatting raw results and drop them into place without modifying the surrounding components.
+The general goal is to keep each of these steps as decoupled as possible so that it's easy to reuse and extend the functionality in new views [[define views here?]].
+For example it's possible to create a new way of building up a query or formatting raw results and drop them into place without modifying the surrounding components.

 How this package is used to create Pyramid views can be seen in **src/snowflakes/search_views.py** and **src/snowflakes/tests/test_searchv2.py**.
 There are extensive tests for every component (e.g. **snovault/tests/test_searches_responses.py**) that document expected behavior.

 ### Object relationships

-Pyramid view (**snowflakes.search_views.py**) -> renders *FieldedResponse* (**responses.py**) -> contains many *ResponseFields* (**fields.py**)
+Pyramid view (**snowflakes.search_views.py**) -> renders *FieldedResponse* (**responses.py**) -> contains many *ResponseFields* (**fields.py**) [[I needed to read farther down to know what this paragraph really meant.
+Also, I had always understood that snowflakes wasn’t used in snovault.
+Is that no longer true?]]

-### Manifest of modules
+### Manifest of modules in snovault/src/snovault/elasticsearch/searches/
 * configs.py - Specialized helper classes for filtering parameters passed to certain ElasticSearch aggregations
 * decorators.py - General helper decorators for exception handling and dict filtering
 * defaults.py - Default parameters and templates used in query building (ALL_CAPS variables)